tommaso2212/EsameRetiCalcolatori/README.md

 As we can see, the execution with the GPU requires more time that the one that use python's NumPy.

 #### Example 2
-We can execute the first example with
+We can execute the second example with
 ```

 python3 Example2.py